 CALMs do not require treatment unless their appearance is disfiguring or distressing to the patient or parents.
 Multiple lesions may suggest an underlying systemic disorder.
 If there is any indication of underlying systemic abnormalities in the setting of multiple CALMs, referral to appropriate pediatric specialists is indicated.
 Laser therapy is often employed as a treatment.
 CALMs tend to be more difficult to treat than other benign pigmented lesions such as ephelides and lentigines.
 They require multiple treatments and complete resolution can be challenging.
 Recurrence is common.
 Cryotherapy and surgical excision are alternatives to laser therapy but carry the risk of pigmentary alterations, poor cosmesis, pain, and scarring.

-(A) Café au lait macule on left cheek of a 17-year-old female prior to treatment.
-(B) Erythema and lightening of café au ...
+(A) Café au lait macule on left cheek of a 17-year-old female ...